 Printing paychecks is easy to do, and many payroll processors offer check printing services or can quickly integrate into your company’s printing setup.

-Use this primer to learn exactly how to print employee checks.
+Small business owners can use this primer to learn exactly how to print employee checks.

 What types of employees typically like physical paychecks?

-- Dislike electronic banking
+- Dislike electric or online banking

 - Prefer cashing a check in exchange for physical currency